Yasuomi Umetsu: Career

-In 1998, Umetsu created, wrote, designed the characters for, and directed the hentai OVA Kite produced by Arms.
+In 1995, Umetsu was involved with the Cool Devices hentai anthology under the name Touboku Akutagawa in which he created, wrote, designed the characters, and drew the storyboards for the episode titled Yellow Star.
+Although he was not the director of the project or extensively involved beyond the pre-production aspects, the project led to an offer to create and direct another erotic anime, which eventually became Kite produced by Arms.
 The film was released in several versions, but there are two prominent editions: an R-18 hentai version released in two-parts, and a single international version which removes the sexual content.
 Though the film has received much controversy for its sexual abuse content, the film has been praised as well.
 A writer from Anime News Network described it as a "painful, violent beauty", with note of its "gritty realism" in style and atmosphere and "expertly told" storytelling.
 The film has also inspired several works in the west.
 For example, several scenes in the music video directed by Hype Williams for the song "Ex-Girlfriend" by No Doubt are based on Kite; and director-writer Quentin Tarantino recommended Kite as part of actress Chiaki Kuriyama's preparations for her role as Gogo Yubari in the first Kill Bill (2003) film.
-While Umetsu continued to work freelance (not directly belonging to a studio through employment), he produced his most major works with Arms for the next decade: a second hentai OVA (also with a cut international version) titled Mezzo Forte (2000); a sequel television series, Mezzo DSA (2004); and a sequel to Kite, Kite Liberator (2008).
+While Umetsu continued to work freelance (not directly belonging to a studio through employment), he produced his most major works with Arms for the next decade: a second hentai OVA (also with a cut international version) titled Mezzo Forte (2000); a sequel television series, Mezzo DSA (2004).
 He also contributed the character designs to Nakoruru: Ano Hito kara no Okurimono (2002), studio Arms' first non-hentai work.

-Throughout the years, Umetsu regularly directed openings and endings to various TV anime including his own, which he gained prominence for.
-He often contributed to other Arms works or affiliated studios Pierrot and Pierrot Plus (High School Girls ED, Tegami Bachi Reverse ED); but he freelanced for various sites.
+Umetsu's next project was planning film with Arms titled Kiss and Cry.
+Issues in the development of the project halted it and a producer from the studio offered him the opportunity to create the ending animation for High School Girls (2005), which started Umetsu's popularity as a director for openings and ending for the next two decades.
+Kiss and Cry, however, never premiered and was never officially cancelled.
+Umetsu again tried to realize the project with a different production studio, but those plans also fell through.